1: to create, fashion, execute, or construct according to plan

 As a reminder, I have nothing against houses.
 I use them as examples because they are ubiquitously relatable to most Americans.
 In fact, your housing and where you live are essential components of designing your life.

 Two central premises to this are the importance of time and agency over your life.
-Those who don’t feel the clock of their life ticking or often feel like victims of circumstances will not find this concept compelling.
+Those who do not feel the clock of their life ticking or often feel like victims of circumstances will not find this concept compelling.

 There are two general approaches to designing your life:

 1) being selective about each addition to it (harder on the front-end — try resisting Netflix or french fries)